What is the primary reason that different colors of light can be seen when light passes through a prism?

 Enhance your expertise with the Navy Electricity and Electronics Training Series (NEETS) Module 10 Test.
 Engage with multiple-choice questions and gain a deeper understanding of electronics fundamentals crucial for your Navy advancement.
 Prepare confidently for your examination!

-Other processes like reflection, diffraction, and scattering may affect how we perceive light, but they do not primarily account for the separation of colors when light passes through a prism.
-Reflection refers to light bouncing off surfaces, diffraction involves the bending of light around obstacles or spreading out when it passes through small openings, and scattering describes the diffusion of light in different directions when it interacts with particles or molecules in the atmosphere or other media.
-However, none of these phenomena explain the separation of colors as effectively as refraction does in the context of a prism.
+Other options like reflection, diffraction, and scattering do not primarily account for the separation of colors in this context.
+Reflection involves light bouncing off surfaces, diffraction deals with the bending of light waves around obstacles, and scattering refers to the redirection of light due to interaction with particles.
+However, none of these processes cause the spectral separation of colors as effectively as refraction does when light travels through a prism.

 Subscribe